gordon04piper-eng/photoacoustic-blood-mimicking-fluid-analysis/README.md

 ## Overview

 This repository contains my undergraduate physics capstone project investigating the optical and acoustic properties of blood-mimicking fluids used in photoacoustic imaging experiments.
-The project focuses on evaluating how well laboratory phantoms replicate the behaviour of real biological tissue in photoacoustic systems.
+The project focuses on evaluating the strengths and weaknesses of different blood mimicking fluids for use in photoacoustic vector flow analysis.

 ## Objectives

 * Investigate the suitability of different blood-mimicking fluids for photoacoustic imaging.
-* Analyse experimental measurements obtained from phantom samples.
+* Analyse experimental measurements obtained from different blood mimicking fluids.
-* Compare observed signals with expected behaviour in biological tissue.
+* Compare observed signals with expected behaviour of rat blood.

 ## Methods